wiizzl/nixos-dotfiles/README.md

 ```
 ├── wallpapers/      # Image files for wallpapers
 ├── hosts/
+│   ├── templates/    # Template hosts so you can see all available options
 │   └── desktop/     # Main desktop setup
 ├── flake.nix
 ├── flake.lock